jonmest/cephes4py/README.md

 ## Motivation
 The motivation behind developing Pycephes was the need to use SciPy special functions within Numba functions running in nopython mode.
 Unfortunately, this was not possible due to compatibility issues.
 Since many of SciPy's special functions are actually wrappers of Cephes functions, I decided to create my own bindings to Cephes that were compatible with Numba.

-Although Pycephes is much less "batteries included",, I have conducted a preliminary experiment that suggests some performance improvements as well.
+Although Pycephes is much less "batteries included", I have conducted a preliminary experiment that suggests some performance improvements as well.
 You can refer to [this notebook](/workspaces/pycephes/test.ipynb) for more details.

 # No Argument Validation
 It is important to note that Pycephes does not perform validation of the arguments passed to the underlying C-functions.
 This decision was made because validating even a single argument in Python could potentially double the execution time.
 Additionally, it would require wrapping the functions with the validation code, which makes them uncompatible with Numba.
 Therefore, I have chosen to leave the responsibility and freedom of argument validation to you.
 Please refer to [FUNCTIONS.txt](./FUNCTIONS.txt) or [interface.h](pycephes/interface.h) to see the expected parameter and return types.